QuickSpot/walter-arduino/walter-modem/examples/README.md

    perform a HTTP POST to a test server.

+ - [ModemMqttTest](ModemMqttTest/): this sketch makes Walter connect to a network and send and receive MQTT messages using the MQTT commands in the modem.

- - [ModemMqttTest](ModemMqttTest/): this sketch makes Walter connect to a network and send and receive MQTT messages using the DPTechnics COAP to MQTT bridge.
+ - [ModemBlueCherryTest](ModemBlueCherryTest/): this sketch makes Walter connect to a network and send and receive MQTT messages and an ota update using the DPTechnics COAP to MQTT bridge.

  - [SensorShield](SensorShield/): this sketch requires Walter to be placed onto a board which contains various sensors.
 It will read out the sensors and